Free-Computer-Science/.github/CONTRIBUTING.md

 # The Free Computer Science Contributing Guide

 _Note:_ This guide is based off of The Odin Project Contribution Guide.
 If there are any corrections you feel should be made to meet the needs of this organization, please open an issue.
+If you want a good free education in web development, check out The Odin Project.
+I can never rate them high enough in terms of quality and quanitity.
+They really got me off the ground from hobbyist to professional developer.

  Whether you are a first time contributor or you have made several contributions to our repos, please be sure to read this guide thoroughly before contributing as it will lessen the chances of any issues arising during the process.